saguileran/MD-SCPI/Reports/README.md

 ### Week 4

-Create and execute MD steps for MR-STR system
+Create and execute the MD simulation steps for the MR-STR system.

+Generate and plot the MC simulations.
+A cushion of 0.25 is used with a search_box of 20.

 ### Week 5